Invergordon mutiny: Initial disturbances

-The mutiny
+Mutiny

 On the morning of 15 September, Repulse sailed on time at 06:30, but sailors on the other four capital ships due to sail had already begun to refuse orders.
 On Hood and Nelson, crews carried out the ordinary harbour routine, refusing to put to sea; on Valiant and Rodney, crews carried out only essential duties, including the provision of safety patrols and fire guards, and did so without any recourse to their officers.
 Throughout the day, cheering crowds massed on the forecastles of all ships except Centurion and Exeter.
 On Rodney, a piano was dragged on deck and songs were sung.
 Officers, who issued orders and threats through loudspeakers, were ignored and ridiculed.
 Valiant unmoored and attempted to put to sea with a limited number of men on duty, but was unable to proceed.
 On Tomkinson's own ship, Hood, crew members prevented officers and senior ratings from unmooring the ship.
 Even Royal Marines, expected to enforce discipline and break up any mutiny, joined the strike.
 Tomkinson suspended the exercises until further notice, cancelled all leave and called for the investigations of complaints to proceed as quickly as possible.
 Warspite, Malaya and Repulse were ordered to return to harbour.

 In the afternoon, Tomkinson again informed the Admiralty of the situation and its chief cause, asking for an early decision to be communicated and stating he did not believe it would be possible to restore order, or prevent further deterioration of the situation, until a decision was received.
 He finally received a reply at 20:00, instructing him to inform sailors that the existing pay rates would remain in force until the end of the month and that the Admiralty expected the men to uphold the traditions of service and carry out their duties.
 The Admiralty stated that the cut in pay was only 10%, but this ignored the situation for those on the old pay rate.
 In a second telegram, Tomkinson was instructed to resume exercises as soon as he had completed his investigations into the complaints.
 Tomkinson believed that this response showed he had failed to communicate the gravity of the situation and replied that it would be impossible to resume exercises in the circumstances.
 Incitement to stop work was spreading from deck to deck: crews on Norfolk and Adventure had joined those on Rodney and Valiant in performing only essential duties, with Dorsetshire and Hood set to follow suit.
 There were also reports that some petty officers, who had continued to follow orders although they had not attempted to get junior ratings to return to work, were starting to join the strike.